nullchinchilla/docs.earendil.network/wiki/onion-packet-format.md

   └─ Onion-encrypted body: 8,192 bytes
 ```

-One important thing to note is that the encoding within the fixed-size body is not specified here, but it _must_ have some sort of integrity protection.
+One important thing to note is that the encoding within the fixed-size body is not specified here, but it _must_ have some sort of _end-to-end_ integrity protection.
+The onion packet format will not help with that, at all.

 ## Box encryption